Chicago Boyz » Blog Archive » The Grounding of USS Darter

 Capt Onada, prior to his command of the IJNS Takao, was heavily involved in Japanese diplomacy.
 Capt Onada was sent to France 1928-29 and he visited Europe with Admiral OSUMI Mineo Mission in 1939.
 He again visited Germany in 1943 with Major General OKAMOTO Kiyotomi’s delegation via Siberian Railway.
 Capt Onada then returned to Japan aboard Japanese submarine I-29 in July 1944.

 Through a matter of purest luck, he missed being sunk on the I-29 as after the former docked at Singapore.
 As it was decided by Japanese naval high command that he should return immediately by air.
-After leaving Singapore the I-29 was sunk by a submarine, likely cued on to it’s departure by ULTRA intercepts of the Japanese JN-25 naval code.
+After leaving Singapore the I-29 was sunk by a submarine, likely cued on to its departure by ULTRA intercepts of the Japanese JN-25 naval code.

 Shortly after arriving in Japan, Capt Onada, he was given the IJNS Takao, and the mixed luck that he had at Singapore held at Bombay Shoals